All Conditions & Treatments

 Disadvantages of external fixation include:

-• the presence of a bulky metal or plastic frame about the wrist
+• the visible presence of a bulky metal or plastic frame

-• protrusion of pins from the skin surface and the need for pin care
+• protrusion of pins from the skin surface and possibility of pin tract infection

-• inability to begin motion therapy of the wrist joint for several weeks after surgery
+• inability to begin moving the wrist joint for several weeks after surgery

 Possible complications include: